nithingodugu24/paymentSpeaker/README.md

 # DIY Speaker with ESP8266 NodeMCU

-This repository contains the code for a Do-It-Yourself (DIY) speaker project using an ESP8266 NodeMCU, a DFPlayer Mini, and a speaker.
-The speaker is designed to play voice alerts when a specific message is received in a periodic HTTP request.
-The project utilizes the capabilities of the ESP8266, allowing for voice notifications based on incoming data.
+This repository contains the code for a (DIY) speaker project using an ESP8266 NodeMCU,basically it is like a Paytm,Bhartpe,GooglePay Payment Notification speaker.This is made up with a DFPlayer Mini, and a speaker.
+The speaker is designed to play voice alerts when a specific message is received in a periodic HTTP request (You can use Paytm Business / Phonepe API to fetch the transactions and expose the data to an endpoint so the ESP8266 can connect to that endpoint and fetch latest transactions.
+And also it stores the Transaction IDs in a csv file to prevent repetative announcement of earlier transactions.
+You will need a SD card in that there should a folder (mp3) and inside it a b bunch of mp3 files used for the announcement of Transaction.
+You can simply download the mp3 folder from this repository and copy that folder into SD Card insert it in DFPlayer mini.

 ## Components Used
 - **ESP8266 NodeMCU**: WiFi-enabled microcontroller.